antonaca/hivprep-plan/README.md

 ## Navigating the Tool
 The main navigation is on the sidebar to the left.
 Each section represents a key part of your implementation plan.

 ### 1. Overview
 This is the starting point for your project.

 Project Title, Goal, and EBP: Define the what and why of your project.
 Give it a clear name, state its primary goal, and describe the evidence-based practice (EBP) or initiative you are implementing.

 Team & Roles: List all the key people involved in the project and their responsibilities.
 Click the "Add Member" button to add new rows.

 ### 2. Model
 This section helps you build an Implementation Research Logic Model (IRLM).
 This model is a visual map that connects your strategies to your expected outcomes.
 The cards on this page flip over to show you a list of items you've entered.
-Determinants: What factors might help or hinder your project?
+- Determinants: What factors might help or hinder your project?
 These can be barriers (e.g., "Lack of staff time") or facilitators (e.g., "Strong leadership support").
-Strategies: What specific actions will you take to address your determinants?
+- Strategies: What specific actions will you take to address your determinants?
 The tool includes a searchable list of strategies from the Expert Recommendations for Implementing Change (ERIC) project.
-Mechanisms: How will your strategies work?
+- Mechanisms: How will your strategies work?
 A mechanism explains the process of change (e.g., a training strategy works by "Increasing staff knowledge and skills").
-Outcomes: What will you measure to see if your project is successful?
-Outcomes are broken down into three types based on Proctor's Taxonomy:
+- Outcomes: What will you measure to see if your project is successful?
+Outcomes are broken down into three types based on Proctor's Taxonomy...
-Implementation Outcomes: How well was the implementation process carried out? (e.g., Feasibility, Fidelity, Cost).
+  - Implementation Outcomes: How well was the implementation process carried out? (e.g., Feasibility, Fidelity, Cost).
-Service Outcomes: How did the EBP affect service delivery? (e.g., Efficiency, Safety).
+  - Service Outcomes: How did the EBP affect service delivery? (e.g., Efficiency, Safety).
-Client Outcomes: How did the EBP affect the clients or patients? (e.g., Satisfaction, Symptoms).
+  - Client Outcomes: How did the EBP affect the clients or patients? (e.g., Satisfaction, Symptoms).
 ### 3. Plan
 This is where you translate your model into a concrete action plan.
 - Protocol: Create a detailed timeline of all activities, tasks, milestones, and events.
 Assign an owner, set start/end dates, and track the status and progress of each item.